Home

 Recruitee Review

 Recruitee is a great pick for SMBs looking for a collaborative and user-friendly ATS.
-We had a great experience navigating the platform.
-It has a nice UI and a Kanban-like recruiting pipeline where we can customize every stage of the process and move candidates by dragging and dropping the cards.
+We had a great experience navigating the platform: it has a nice UI and a Kanban-like recruiting pipeline where we can customize every stage of the process and move candidates by dragging and dropping the cards.
 The people behind Recruitee also did a great job in developing the overdue candidate reminder tool: when a candidate sits for too long in your pipeline without getting any updates, it will send a friendly reminder to you.

 Another thing we like about Recruitee is its collaboration capability.
-The platform says: you can have as many users as you need in Recruitee, no matter which plans you have opted for, and it doesn’t cost you an extra penny — and it means it.
+The platform says: you can have as many users as you need in Recruitee, no matter which plans you have opted for, and it doesn’t cost you an extra penny, and it means it.
 This, combined with the permission adjustment feature, makes it easier to deliver collaborative and unbiased hiring.

 Recruitee Customers